-Don’t Wait for things to get tough to improve your bottom line.
+Don’t wait for things to get tough to improve your bottom line.
 Track these spend management KPIs to guard your business against economic uncertainty.

 A dollar earned versus a dollar saved